digitallyinduced/ihp/Guide/your-first-project.markdown

 renderMarkdown text = text
 ```

-This function now does nothing except return it's input text.
-Our markdown package provides two functions, `MMark.parse` and `MMark.render` to deal with the markdown.
+This function now does nothing except return its input text.
+Our Markdown package provides two functions, `MMark.parse` and `MMark.render` to deal with the Markdown.
 Let's first deal with parsing:

 ```haskell
 renderMarkdown text = text |> MMark.parse ""
 ```
-The empty string we pass to `MMark.parse` is usually the file name of the `.markdown` file, as we don't have any markdown file, we just pass an empty string.
+The empty string we pass to `MMark.parse` is usually the file name of the `.markdown` file.
+As we don't have any Markdown file, we just pass an empty string.

 Now open the web app and take a look at a blog post.
 You will see something like this: